Basic Life Support (BLS)

 Timings

 Training will take 3 to 4 hours.
+Around 3 hours for BLS and 4 hours for BLS & AED.

 Assessment